 But, if you shower daily and go ahead and let it flow while you do, that saves one flush per day.
 That reduces your total number of flushes by about 14 percent.
 It reduces your total water usage by roughly 3.6 percent (assuming you don’t take an extra-long shower when you pee).
 That might not seem like a lot, but for most people, it amounts to more than 500 gallons a year.
 That’s a pretty good conservation effort.

 To add a little wind to your sails, if the entire country did one piss in the shower every day, it would save 185 billion gallons of water a year.
 That’s a huge number!

 The best thing about saving water by pissing in the shower is that it’s literally the easiest conservation effort imaginable.
 You already shower.
 Chances are that at least some of the time you shower without pissing first.
-The running water gets to even the best of us, and before you know it you’re doing a little dance while you try to rinse shampoo out of your hair.
+The running water gets to even the best of us, and before you know it you’re doing a little dance while you try to rinse shampoo out of your or get the masculine wash off your body.
 If you just relax, you get to enjoy your shower a little more, and you’re doing your part for the planet and all while you do.